PUSHPENDRAPADDI/math-in-one/readme.md

 ## Introduction
 This package includes the following functionalities🐻

-- **Sum:** This method can take multiple parameter and return sum of all numbers
+- **Sum:** This method can take multiple parameter or Array and return sum of all numbers or digits of array.

-- **Product:** This method can take multiple parameter and return product of all numbers.
+- **Product:** This method can take multiple parameter or Array and return product of all numbers or digits of array.

 - **Random Text:** This method can take 4 parameter and return random text.
 Bydefault it return random digits of 6 length.

+- **Average:** This method can take multiple parameter or Array and return product of all numbers or digits of array.

+- **Flatten Array:** This method can take a nested array and return 1-D array.

 ## Installation